 Raising incomes India is one of the world's fastest-growing economies, but per capita income is still well below peer countries.
-(0PP per capita: constant 2010 U.S. dollars.
-2017)

 Low Income - To sustain and build on these policies and to harness the demographic dividend associated with a growing working-age population (which constitutes about two-thirds of the total population), India needs to reinvigorate reform efforts to keep the growth and jobs engine running.
 This is critical in a country where per capita income is about \$2,000 U.S. dollars, still well below that of other large emerging economies.